Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Proposed method

 where $P{v^{i}}$ is the probability of the $i$th sample vector $v^{i} \in \mathcal{V}$, $\mathbb{E}_{P_{data}}[\cdot]$, and $\mathbb{E}_{P_{model}}[\cdot]$ denote data-dependent expectation and model's expectation.
-A common method is to approximate the intractable expectation $\sum _{v}[\cdot]$ using Gibbs sampling \citep{nair2010rectified}, which describes the Markov process carrying out many state transfers between visible and hidden states to approach the stationary distribution represented by the model.
-Nevertheless, it still requires too many cycles for a stochastic state to reach Gibbs distribution.
-Aiming to improve the learning efficiency, \cite{hinton2002training} proposed Contrastive Divergence (CD-k algorithm), in which data sample is used as initial visible state and proved that just applying $k$ ($k=1$ usually) step(s) Gibbs sampling we can sufficiently approach the distribution that the model represents.
-Regarding the DAE, input feature $x$ is first partially destroyed into $x'$ and transformed to a hidden embedding $y$, and then the objective is to minimize the reconstruction error $L_H(x, z)$ between the input $x$ and the reconstructed representation $z$.
+A standard method is to approximate the intractable expectation $\sum _{v}[\cdot]$ using Gibbs sampling \citep{nair2010rectified}, which describes the Markov process carrying out many state transfers between visible and hidden states to approach the stationary distribution represented by the model.
+Nevertheless, a stochastic state still requires too many cycles to reach Gibbs distribution.
+Aiming to improve the learning efficiency, \cite{hinton2002training} proposed Contrastive Divergence (CD-k algorithm), in which data sample is used as initial visible state and proved that by just applying $k$ ($k=1$ usually) step(s) Gibbs sampling, we could sufficiently approach the distribution that the model represents.
+Regarding the DAE, the objective is to minimize the reconstruction error between the corrupted input and the reconstructed representation \citep{vincent2008extracting}.

-The unsupervised training strategy obeys the \textit{greedy layerwise pretraining} rule in \cite{salakhutdinov2009deep}, which successively trains the unsupervised modules successively.
-We apply RBMs for its innate premise that hidden units are mutually conditionally independent based on mean field theory \citep{hinton2007boltzmann}.
-We suggest increasing the number of hidden units for the purpose of finding more independent and descriptive hidden units, which borrows the part of thought in the $1 \times 1$ convolution of \textit{network in network} \citep{lin2013network}.
+The unsupervised training strategy follows the \textit{greedy layerwise pretraining} rule in \cite{salakhutdinov2009deep} to train unsupervised modules sequentially.
+We were based on the premise of RBM that the hidden units are conditionally independent of each other \citep{hinton2007boltzmann}, thus disentangling correlated input units and making the hidden space more discriminative.
+We applied DAE to enhance the noise-proof of the model and compress the output representation.
+The stacked modules will enhance the representative power of the model to fit complex tasks.
+Futhermore, we increased hidden units to generate more independent and descriptive hidden units, which borrows the part of thought in the $1 \times 1$ convolution \citep{lin2013network}.